B. Cameras and other technology in the courtroom

 Under the current rules, “recording” is defined as “the recording of sounds or images by microphone, tape recorder, camera or other audio or visual recording equipment for live transmission or for later transmission, broadcasting or other use, by a member of the news media, or any other person other than the person creating the official court record.”
 V.R.C.P.
 Rule 79.2; V.R.Cr.P.
 Rule 53; V.R.P.P.
 Rule 79.2; see also V.R.A.P.
 Rule 35 (containing substantially similar language).
 The rules exclude audio recording of bench conferences or conferences between members of the court, between co-counsel or between counsel and his or her client.
 Id.
 Moreover, the rules exclude recording in the courtroom during a recess, bench conferences, or proceedings in chambers, unless permitted by the presiding judge.
 Id.

-In 2018, however, the Vermont Supreme Court proposed an order abrogating and replacing Rule 79.2 of the Vermont Rules of Civil Procedure, Rule 53 of the Vermont Rules of Criminal Procedure, Rule 79.2 of the Vermont Rules of Probate Procedure and Vermont Supreme Court Administrative Directive No. 28.
-See http://www.vermontjudiciary.org/attorneys/rules/proposed.
-The proposal seeks to replace those rules with a statement making the civil rule applicable to proceedings in the criminal and probate divisions.
-No change is proposed for V.R.F.P.
+In May 2019, however, the Vermont Supreme Court promulgated an order abrogating and replacing Rule 79.2 of the Vermont Rules of Civil Procedure, Rule 53 of the Vermont Rules of Criminal Procedure, Rule 79.2 of the Vermont Rules of Probate Procedure and Vermont Supreme Court Administrative Directive No. 28.
+See http://www.vermontjudiciary.org/attorneys/rules/promulgated.
+The new rule 79.2, effective September 3, 2019, replaces the previous rules with a statement making the civil rule applicable to proceedings in the criminal and probate divisions.
+No change has been effected for V.R.F.P.
 4.0(a)(2) or V.R.E.C.P.
-3 so V.R.C.P.
+3, so V.R.C.P.
 79.2 will continue to apply to public proceedings in the family and environmental divisions.

 These revised rules were developed by a special committee which included representatives of the media.
-Public comments were due on January 14, 2019.
-Although the new rules likely will not be effective until mid-2019, it is likely that the rules will be promulgated in their present form.
 The new rules “reflect extensive advances in technology that place the ability to record and transmit images and sound in the hands of any person in a courthouse or courtroom with a smartphone or other portable electronic device in his or her possession.”
-Reporter’s Note, Proposed Order Abrogating and Replacing Rule 79.2 of the Vermont Rules of Civil Procedure, Rule 53 of the Vermont Rules of Criminal Procedure and Rule 79.2 of the Vermont Rules of Probate Procedure and Abrogating Vermont Supreme Court Administrative Directive No. 28.
+Reporter’s Note, Order Abrogating and Replacing Rule 79.2 of the Vermont Rules of Civil Procedure, Rule 53 of the Vermont Rules of Criminal Procedure and Rule 79.2 of the Vermont Rules of Probate Procedure and Abrogating Vermont Supreme Court Administrative Directive No. 28.

-The proposed rule governs both possession and use of recording and transmitting devices.
-Proposed Rule 79.2(c) broadly provides that a device may be used non-disruptively anywhere in a courthouse.
-Proposed Rule 79.2(d) contains limits on use applicable to anyone possessing or using a device in a courtroom.
-The proposed rule, supplemented by Administrative Order No. 46, lays out a scheme for registration of media and their representatives entitling them to use devices to record and transmit courtroom proceedings.
-The proposed rule provides that participants may use devices in the courtroom with some restrictions.
-The proposed rule also allows nonparticipants to possess devices in the courtroom, but to use them only in limited circumstances.
+The new rule governs both possession and use of recording and transmitting devices.
+Rule 79.2(c) broadly provides that a device may be used non-disruptively anywhere in a courthouse.
+Rule 79.2(d) contains limits on use applicable to anyone possessing or using a device in a courtroom.
+The new rule, supplemented by Administrative Order No. 46, lays out a scheme for registration of media and their representatives entitling them to use devices to record and transmit courtroom proceedings.
+The new rule provides that participants may use devices in the courtroom with some restrictions.
+The new rule also allows nonparticipants to possess devices in the courtroom, but to use them only in limited circumstances.
 Devices must be turned off or in silent mode, except during non-evidentiary hearings when the jury or jury pool is not present.
-The proposed rule also contains provisions applicable to jurors.
-Proposed Rule 79.2(e) sets limits designed both to protect the decorum and the necessary confidentiality of certain proceedings.
-The proposed rule allows limits on use, but contains a presumption in favor of media access.
-Proposed Rule 79.2(f) states that the court may waive any of the limitations imposed by the rule on request for good cause and subject to any necessary or appropriate restrictions.
-The proposal abrogates current Administrative Directive No. 28, which concerns use of electronic devices in a courtroom.
+The rule also contains provisions applicable to jurors.
+Rule 79.2(e) sets limits designed both to protect the decorum and the necessary confidentiality of certain proceedings.
+The new rule allows limits on use, but contains a presumption in favor of media access.
+Rule 79.2(f) states that the court may waive any of the limitations imposed by the rule on request for good cause and subject to any necessary or appropriate restrictions.
+The rule abrogates current Administrative Directive No. 28, which concerns use of electronic devices in a courtroom.